 Notable successes include: 'The Joyce and Michael Kennedy Award for the Singing of Strauss' adjudicated by Dame Janet Baker First Place, The Emerging Young Artist Award at Wexford Festival Opera with PwC, The Gerard Arnhold Bursary at Wexford Festival Opera, International Stuart Burrows Vocal Competition 2014 Semi Finalist, International Hans Gabor Belvedere Competition 2015 Final Rounds, Thelma King Award 2013 Semi Finalist, NI Opera Festival of Voice Competition 2011 Joint Third, Dame Kiri Prize 2010 Quarter Finalist, The Dramatic Cup and Tony Quigley Award 2015 First Place and The Cross Border Orchestra of Ireland's 'The Soloist 2015' First Place.
 Whilst at the RNCM Sarah won the 'Brigitte Fassbaender Award', and was a finalist for the Gold Medal Award, The Joaninha Trust Award, The Elizabeth Harwood Competition and The Frederic Cox Competition.

 She has been supported by many scholarships including The Drapers' de Turckheim Scholarship, Dalcroze Eurhythmics Scholarship, The Harold McMaster Taggart Award and The Annie Ridyard Scholarship in 2011 and 2010.
 She is very grateful to have been supported by an Arts Council of Northern Ireland Award.
-Masterclasses include Dame Kiri Te Kanawa, Barbara Bonney, Raymond Leppard, Laurent Pillot (as part of an international conference on the diva with the European Opera Centre), Kathryn Harries, Mark Shanahan, Roger Vingoles, Anne Howells, Mary King, Paul Farrington, Patricia MacMahon, Robin Stapleton, Anthony Spiri, Tara Erraught and Ruhe Henning (presented by Irish Youth Opera) and Catherine Wyn-Rogers.
+Masterclasses include Dame Kiri Te Kanawa, Barbara Bonney, Raymond Leppard, Laurent Pillot (as part of an international conference on the diva with the European Opera Centre), Kathryn Harries, Mark Shanahan, Roger Vingoles, Anne Howells, Mary King, Paul Farrington, Patricia MacMahon, Robin Stapleton, Anthony Spiri, Tara Erraught and Ruhe Henning (presented by Opera Collective Ireland) and Catherine Wyn-Rogers.

 To find upcoming public performances please check the News page.
 To enquire about having Sarah perform at your event, please get in touch via the Contact page.
-Please note, this biography is for information purposes only and must not be reproduced.
+Note, this biography is for information purposes only and must not be reproduced.
 Please get in touch for an up to date version.